 - Review the information on Team Owner and Team Member Roles.

 - Create a new channel instead of a new team if you are working with the same group of people

 - Use links or ‘join codes’ for larger teams.
 This makes adding initial team members easier.
 Learn more about using join codes.

 Microsoft provides also provides some additional MS Teams best practices.

 To manage team settings, click the dots by your team name and select the option to Manage team.

 Once the team is created, manage members and configure permissions, channels, and more from within the team.
 More from Microsoft’s Go-to guide for team owners.

 Add Team Members

-Within the Manage team section, under the Members tab, select the Add Member option to add other Mason employees to your team.
+Under the Members tab, within the Manage team section, select the Add Member option to add other Mason employees to your team.